 Side effects and risks involved

 Every drug has some kind of side effects.
 GSE is no exception to that.
-The grape seed extract is generally considered safe.
+The grape seed extract is generally safe.
 Headache, itching of the scalp, dizziness, and nausea are some of the side effects of using GSE.

 If you ask for the risk involved with the GSE then, people with grape allergies should not use grape seed extract.
 Another thing to consider would be: If you have a bleeding disorder or high blood pressure, consult your doctor before starting to use grape seed extract.